 Would you like a dynamic and challenging career as a children’s nurse?
-This three-year Child Nursing degree combines theory and practice in an innovative way, to focus on the care of children across a wide range of healthcare settings.
+Children and young people’s nurses deliver care which is child centred within a family context.
+Children's nurses are able to understand the developmental needs of children from birth to transition into adult life and how this is affected by ill health.
+This three-year child nursing degree combines theory and practice in an innovative way, to focus on the care of children across a wide range of healthcare settings.

-Successful completion of this Child Nursing degree will allow you entry to the Nursing and Midwifery Council (NMC) Register as a qualified children’s nurse and ready to embark on a rewarding career.
 Your studies will be based in our state-of-the-art Clinical Simulation Centre.
 Role-play scenarios will prepare you for clinical practice and allow you to develop a wide range of practical skills.
 You’ll also undertake work placements in a wide variety of clinical settings at our partner health boards.
+Successful completion of this child nursing degree will allow you entry to the Nursing and Midwifery Council (NMC) Register as a qualified children’s nurse and ready to embark on a rewarding career.
+Currently, if you are a UK student, the fees for your nursing course will be paid by the Welsh Government.
 Follow Care Sciences on Twitter.

 You will study a mixture of Generic (Adult, Mental Health and Learning Disability) and Child modules over three years.
 The Child modules are only taught to Child Nursing students.